stdlib-js/stdlib/docs/updating_dependencies.md

 3.  [ ] Update the default `DEPS_ELECTRON_VERSION` Makefile environment variable value to the desired [Electron][electron] version.

 4.  [ ] For each [Electron][electron] checksum found in `/deps/checksums`, rename the folder to the desired [Electron][electron] version and update the checksum for each target platform.
-If [Electron][electron] adds support a new target platform, add the checksum.
+If [Electron][electron] adds support for a new target platform, add the checksum.
 If [Electron][electron] removes support for a target platform, remove the existing checksum.

 5.  [ ] Commit the changes.